frank1010111/frank1010111/README.md

 I've been credibly accused of being eclectic.
 My degrees are in political science and physics.
-My research has covered everything from computational fluid dynamics to natural language processing to machine learning.
+My research has covered everything from computational fluid dynamics to natural language processing to interpretable machine learning.

 ## About my code